-Composition of Expedia's Board of Directors
+Composition of the Expedia Board of Directors

-Seven out of the thirteen directors of Expedia-Michael Adler, Anne Busquet, Barry Diller, Victor Kaufman, Dara Khosrowshahi, David Ellen and Daniel Marriott-are current directors and/or officers of USA.
+Seven out of the 13 directors of Expedia-Michael Adler, Anne Busquet, Barry Diller, Victor Kaufman, Dara Khosrowshahi, David Ellen and Daniel Marriott-are current directors and/or officers of IAC.
 Two other directors of Expedia, Erik Blachford and Gregory Stanger, are current executive officers of Expedia.
-In addition, at the time that the USA and Expedia boards of directors approved the merger, Richard Barton, Expedia's then chief executive officer, was a member of both the USA and Expedia boards of directors.
+In addition, at the time that the IAC and Expedia boards of directors approved the merger, Richard Barton, Expedia's then chief executive officer, was a member of both the IAC and Expedia boards of directors.
 Mr. Barton abstained from the votes relating to the merger.
-Immediately upon completion of the merger, it is expected that the board of directors of Expedia will consist of David Ellen and Dara Khosrowshahi, both current directors of Expedia who are also officers of USA.
+Mr. Barton resigned from his position as Chief Executive Officer and director of Expedia effective March 31, 2003.
+Immediately upon completion of the merger, it is expected that the board of directors of Expedia will consist solely of Dara Khosrowshahi and David Ellen, both current directors of Expedia who are also officers of IAC.